What causes a reaction to an insect bite?

 Except in rare cases of anaphylactic shock, the prognosis is excellent.
 Cases that involve tens to hundreds of bee stings merit a more guarded prognosis.

 Future insect bites should be avoided because many reactions worsen with repeated exposure to the offending proteins or toxins.
-You should always tell your veterinarian if your pet has ever experienced an insect bite reaction so that preventive measures can be taken in the future.
+You should always tell your veterinarian if your pet has ever experienced an insect bite reaction so preventive measures can be taken in the future.
 Many pets that demonstrate insect bite hypersensitivity are also hypersensitive to flea and tick bites, pollens and molds, and many foods.
-Speak to your veterinarian for information on products that are safe and effective for preventing insect bites in your dog.
+Consult your veterinarian about safe and effective products for preventing insect bites in your dog.